ozakary/data-RuP/local-order_metrics/README.md

     -maxtime 400
 ```

-Computes the time auto-correlation function of the dimer bond order parameter from the per-temperature CSV files produced in Section 2.
-The maximum lag time is set to 400 frames.
+Computes the time auto-correlation function of the dimer bond order parameter from the data produced in Section 2.

 Key arguments: